torchbox/wagtail-grapple/docs/general-usage/graphql-types.rst

     ancestors(limit: PositiveInt, offset: PositiveInt, order: String, searchQuery: String, id: ID): [PageInterface]

-Also, each of your Page models that you have appended ``graphql_fields`` to will be available here by using a 'on' spread operator and the name of the model like so:
+Any custom ``graphql_fields`` added to your specific Page models will be available here via the 'on' spread operator and the name of the model:

 .. code-block:: graphql

     {
         pages {
             ...on BlogPage {
-                title
+                the_custom_field
             }
         }
     }

+You can change the default ``PageInterface`` to your own interface by changing the :ref:`PAGE_INTERFACE<page interface settings>` setting.

 As mentioned above there is both a plural ``pages`` and singular ``page`` field on the root Query type that returns a ``PageInterface``.